Car Physics: some problems

 Acceleration, speed, time, distance

 First, a warning.
 The first two examples below assume constant acceleration – which is usually a chapter in introductory physics books.
 First, the forwards acceleration of a car is rarely constant.
-Motors rarely deliver force or torque that is independent of speed and drag is a strong function of speed – turbulent drag is approximately proportional to v2.
+Motors rarely deliver force or torque that is independent of speed and drag is a strong function of speed (v) – turbulent drag is approximately proportional to v2.
 Deceleration can often be rather closer to constant, especially in hard braking and at speeds low enough that the drag may be neglected in comparison with the braking force (strictly, the horizontal force exerted on the tires by the road) or the rolling resistance (which is not stronly dependent on speed).
 Often, however, a rough estimate is sufficient answer, and that's what the first examples below provide.
-A better approximation is given in a further calculation below.
 For precise answers, however, still more detail is required, as we indicate.

 Approximate drag example (using the constant acceleration approximation)